SCROLL

 My name is Mitch Morris and I have been a community outreach worker in Cincinnati for many years.
 I go into hot spots to reach people who have no hope, to offer them something different, and to help them find a safe and productive future.
 My goal is to reduce gun violence on our streets.

-Mitch Morris and his grandson recently joined anti-violence advocates from across the country in celebrating the signing of the Safer Communities Act.
+Mitch Morris and his grandson joined anti-violence advocates from across the country in celebrating the signing of the Safer Communities Act.

 Mitch was invited to attend an event at the White House on July 11, 2022, to mark the signing of the first major gun legislation in decades.
 He spent time with Cincinnati Mayor Aftab Pureval, the Rev. Jesse Jackson, and other leaders and activists from across the country.